aniehuser/CT-build-tools/README.md

 # CT-build-tools
 intended to hold bash scripts to set up CourseTrack development environment

+# COMPATABILITY
+currently being developed on MacOS in UNIX environment with VisualStudio2017 for mac.
+Using Mono 5.4.0.201 .NET Runtime

+stretch goal to develop project to Windows 10 operating systems

 # INSTRUCTIONS
 1. Open bash terminal and navigate to a location to clone
 2. Create directory to hold all project files